 - The maximum total dose is 10 g.

-Is Cyanokit (hydroxocobalamin injection) safe to use during pregnancy or while breastfeeding?
+Is Cyanokit (hydroxocobalamin) safe to use during pregnancy or while breastfeeding?

-What else should I know about Cyanokit (hydroxocobalamin injection)?
+What else should I know about Cyanokit (hydroxocobalamin)?

 - Powder for Injection: 5 g/vial

 - Powder should be stored at room temperature, 15 C to 30 C (59 F to 86 F).

 - After mixing with liquid it may be stored for up to 6 hours at a temperature not exceeding 40 C (104 F).